 By having a 7.5 tonne+/HGV (Heavy Goods Vehicle) license, and a certificate to legally transport horses (as part of your job, or as your job) you can add anything from circa £200 up to £1000 or more to your monthly wage.
 If you are a freelance groom to add this service to your skills repertoire can really improve your “offerings” to prospective clients.
 The outlay required to get these qualifications can be steep for many, but at The Grooms List we have many jobs that come in where the Employer is happy to fund this training in return for a contractual promise to remain in the role for which you were employed for a mutually agreed fair period of time.
 The Grooms List by Caroline Carter Recruitment has negotiated a cracking 20% discount for you or your employer to make this more affordable for you by partnering with a specialised HGV trainer who trains...

-So as we embark on a new year change and self-improvement comes on to the radar once more.
 Whether to gain qualifications is always a hotly debated topic and many have strong opinions on the subject.
 There is no doubt about it that the BHS qualifications are prized highly throughout the world and will, especially when combined with additional practical experience, make you more sought after in certain areas of the equestrian job market both at home and abroad.
 They can be a door opener and an income booster in many situations!
 We are delighted to have another guest blogger on board to start the review on this big subject....